gammu/gammu/docs/manual/smsd/tables.rst

 gammu
 +++++

-Table holding single value - version of a database schema.
+Table holding single field ``Version`` - version of a database schema.
 See :ref:`smsd-tables-history` for details what has changed.

+.. _inbox:

 inbox
 +++++